WordPress Theme Purchasing Considerations

 3. Is the WordPress theme compatible with the current version of WordPress?

-This probably goes without saying, but any time you purchase a WordPress theme you should make sure it is compatible with the current version of WordPress.
+This probably goes without saying, but any time you buy a WordPress theme you should make sure it is compatible with the current version of WordPress.
 WordPress has changed significantly over the years and the later releases implement features and libraries that may not be compatible with older themes.

 4. What assets are included with the WordPress theme?